Elbasan: Culture

 Elbasan has been occupied by several different groups, including the Serbs, Bulgarians, Austrians and Italians.
 Elbasan remained a center of Christianity in Albania even after the Ottoman occupation.
 After the 1908 Congress of Monastir (in modern Bitola, North Macedonia) decided to use the Latin alphabet for the written Albanian language, Muslim clerics influenced by the Ottoman Empire held various demonstrations in favor of the Arabic script in Elbasan.

 In the center of the city, is located the Saint Mary Orthodox Church.
 The church was built in 1830 on the foundations of an older church, which had partially burned in 1819.
 Paintings and frescoes of Onufri, restored by David Selenicasi and Kostadin Shelcani can still be seen.
 The church has been an important religious and cultural center for the Albanian language.
 Teodor Haxhifilipi, Kostandin Kristoforidhi, and Aleksandër Xhuvani have served in the church.
 They are the authors of translations into Albanian of many psalms.
 The church building served as the first Albanian school of Elbasan in modern times, which opened in 1909.

 Other orthodox churches in the Elbasan District include the Mameli church (built in the 17th century), the Saint Nicholas church (Shen Kolli) in Shelcan (built in 1554), the Saint Nicholas church in Valesh (built in 1604), the Saints Cosmas and Damian church in Sterstan (built in the 18th century), the Saint Michael (Shen Mehilli) church in Shalës (built in the 17th century), the Saint Mary church in Dragot (built in the 18th century), the Saint Nicholas church of Elbasan (17th century), and the Elbasan Saint Athanasius church of Elbasan (built in 1554).

-About 7 km away from Elbasan is the location of the orthodox Saint John Vladimir's Church (Albanian: Kisha e Shën Gjon Vlladimirit) built by Albanian monarch Karl Thopia and his son Gjergj Thopia in 1381.
+About 7 km away from Elbasan is the location of the orthodox St. Jovan Vladimir's Church (Albanian: Kisha e Shën Gjon Vlladimirit) built by Albanian monarch Karl Thopia and his son Gjergj Thopia in 1381.
 Notably, Saint Jovan Vladimir was buried at the church until 1995 when his remains were transferred to the Orthodox Cathedral in Tirana, being brought back to the monastery only for his feast days.

 Elbasan is home to the National Autocephalous Albanian Church (Kisha Autoqefale Kombetare), a relatively new Orthodox Autocephalous church that split from the Albanian Orthodox Church in 1995.
 Father Nikolle Marku is the leader of the new denomination.

 Elbasan is also home to a Catholic church.